charles19132/copper/README.md

 }

 build() {
   # Build steps.
-No need to change the directory to source.tmp.
+No need to change the directory to source.tmp for this step.
 }

 copy() {